O (Cyrillic)

+The letter most commonly represents the sound /ɔ/, like the pronunciation of au in "aura".
+In Russian and Serbo-Croatian, it represents the sound /o/.

 History

-The Cyrillic letter O was derived from the Greek letter Omicron (Ο ο).
+The Cyrillic letter О was derived from the Greek letter Omicron (Ο ο).

 Form

 Modern fonts

 In modern-style typefaces, the Cyrillic letter O looks exactly like the Latin letter O O o and the Greek letter Omicron Ο ο.

 Church Slavonic printed fonts and Slavonic manuscripts

 Historical typefaces (like poluustav (semi-uncial), a standard font style for the Church Slavonic typography) and old manuscripts represent several additional glyph variants of Cyrillic O, both for decorative and orthographic (sometimes also "hieroglyphic") purposes, namely: